WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 ### Redirecting

-**Summary:** Redirecting is an Attribute Applier type actions that applies a redirection attribute to another player.
+**Summary:** Redirecting is an Attribute Applier type action that applies a redirection attribute to another player.
 Redirection attributes can change the target of other abilities.
 When an ability that is affected by redirections (which, by default, is all) is used on a player that has a redirection attribute applied, the target is changed to whomever the redirection points to.

 **Attributes:** Redirecting creates redirection attribute.
 Each redirection attribute stores the target to which abilities would be redirected to, a selector that filters which players are affected and an ability type, subtype or category that limits the redirection to certain abilities.